 In the implementation of the SEE 2020, progress was made in the Integrated Growth pillar, particularly in trade and investment integration, and with the perspective of furthering the process with two other agreements on trade facilitation and liberalisation of trade in services and the development of a comprehensive investment reform agenda in SEE.
 In the Smart Growth pillar, the formal establishment of the Education Reform Initiative in South East Europe (ERI SEE) and the Western Balkans Innovation Centre (WISE), as important regional cooperation mechanisms, is expected to strengthen cooperation in the respective areas of competence.

-In the Sustainable Growth pillar the governments' agreement on the soft measures will facilitate transport and create a regional energy market.
+transport and create a regional energy market.
 Under the connectivity agenda, work has started on the elaboration of a concept to help convert the transport corridors in SEE into economic corridors.
 While in the Inclusive growth, the newly founded Employment and Social Affairs Platform will support the governments to design and implement effective employment policies.
-Following on the new EC approach to enlargement, the governance for growth related actions have gained momentum with the development of several regional methodologies in the areas of public administration reform, anti-corruption and justice.
+Following on the new EC approach to enlargement, the governance for growth related actions have gained momentum with the development of several regional methodologies in the areas of public administration reform, anticorruption and justice.

-In order to maximise the impact of the interventions at regional level through the integration of activities of various actors in a more effective coordination, RCC has designed and put in place several broad themes - or flagship initiatives - that merge the efforts of different stakeholders towards a single set of objectives: Skills and Mobility, Connectivity, and Competiveness.
+In order to maximise the impact of the interventions cooperation and the availability of resources at regional level through the integration of activities of various actors in a more effective coordination, RCC has designed and put in place several broad themes - or flagship initiatives - that merge the efforts of different stakeholders towards a single set of objectives: Skills and Mobility, Connectivity, and Competiveness.